openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 1. The Relying Party (RP) MUST validate that the value of the `iss` (issuer) Claim equals to the `authorization_endpoint` in the Self-Issued OP metadata.
 When static Self-Issued OP Discovery metadata has been used, `iss` MUST be `https://self-issued.me/v2`.
 When dynamic Self-Issued OP Discovery metadata has been performed, `iss` MUST exactly match the `issuer` identifier pre-obtained by the RP.
 1. The RP MUST validate that the `aud` (audience) Claim contains the value of the `redirect_uri` that the RP sent in the Authentication Request as an audience.
 1. The RP MUST validate the signature of the ID Token.
 When Subject Syntax Type is JWK Thumbprint, validation is done according to JWS [JWS] using the algorithm specified in the `alg` header parameter of the JOSE Header, using the key in the `sub_jwk` Claim.
 The key MUST be a bare key in JWK format (not an X.509 certificate value).
 The RP MUST validate that the algorithm is one of the allowed algorithms (as in `id_token_signing_alg_values_supported`).
 When Subject Syntax Type is Decentralized Identifier, validation is performed against the key obtained from a DID Document.
 DID Document MUST be obtained by resolving a Decentralized Identifier included in the `sub` claim using DID Resolution as defined by a DID Method specification of the DID Method used.
 Since `verificationMethod` property in the DID Document may contian multiple public key sets, public key identified by a key identifier `kid` in a Header of a signed ID Token MUST be used to validate that ID Token.
 2. The RP MUST validate the `sub` value.
-When Subject Syntax Type is JWK Thumbprint, the RP MUST validate that the `sub` claim value equals the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim, as specified in (#siop-authentication-response).
+When Subject Syntax Type is JWK Thumbprint, the RP MUST validate that the `sub` claim value equals the base64url encoded representation of the JWK thumbprint of the key in the `sub_jwk` Claim, as specified in (#siop-authentication-response).
 When Subject Syntax Type is Decentralized Identifier, the RP MUST validate that the `sub` claim value equals the `id` property in the DID Document.
 3. The current time MUST be before the time represented by the `exp` Claim (possibly allowing for some small leeway to account for clock skew).
  The `iat` Claim can be used to reject tokens that were issued too far away from the current time, limiting the amount of time that nonces need to be stored to prevent attacks.
 The acceptable range is RP-specific.
 2. The RP MUST validate that a `nonce` Claim is present and is the same value as the one that was sent in the Authentication Request.
 The Client SHOULD check the `nonce` value for replay attacks.
 The precise method for detecting replay attacks is RP specific.